harness/developer-hub/docs/software-engineering-insights/sei-integrations/automated-integrations/sei-github-actions.md

 ## Ingest artifacts and environment variable data

-This topic provides step-by-step instructions on how to set up a GitHub Actions workflow to allow SEI to ingest the data for the artifacts and environment variables from GitHub Actions.
+This section provides step-by-step instructions on how to set up a GitHub Actions workflow to allow SEI to ingest the data for the artifacts and environment variables from GitHub Actions.

 ### Pre-requisites